 k) Resolution 196 (Rev. Dubai, 2018) of this conference, on protecting telecommunication service users/consumers;

-l) Resolution 45 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam;

-m) Resolution 140 (Rev. Dubai, 2018) of this conference, on ITU's role in implementing the WSIS outcomes and in the overall UNGA review of their implementation;
+l) Resolution 140 (Rev. Dubai, 2018) of this conference, on ITU's role in implementing the WSIS outcomes and in the overall UNGA review of their implementation;

-n) Resolution 58 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on encouraging the creation of national computer incident response teams (CIRTs), particularly for developing countries1;

-o) Resolution 67 (Rev. Buenos Aires, 2017) of WTDC, on the role of the ITU Telecommunication Development Sector (ITU-D) in child online protection;

-p) Resolution 69 (Rev. Buenos Aires, 2017) of WTDC, on the creation of national CIRTs, particularly for developing countries, and cooperation between them;

-q) that ITU Council Resolution 1305, adopted at its 2009 session, identified the security, safety, continuity, sustainability and robustness of the Internet as public policy issues that fall within the scope of ITU,
+m) the relevant outcomes of the three sectors of the Union and the relevant resolutions of their respective conferences,

 considering

+a) that telecommunications/ICTs have played an important and positive role in dealing with the impact of the Covid-19 pandemic but that cyber risks have increased as more activities have moved online;

+b) that the increase in online working during the pandemic has made it even more important for organisations to put in place effective network solutions and access controls, secure remote management of devices and guidance for users;

+c) that the ITU has played a valuable role during the pandemic providing a platform for ICT regulators, policy makers and other stakeholders to share information and best practice, for example through the ITU’s Global Network Resiliency Platform;

-a) that the ITU-coordinated WSIS+10 High-Level Event reaffirmed the importance of building confidence and security in the use of ICTs, as mentioned in relevant paragraphs of the WSIS+10 outcome documents (Geneva, 2014);
+d) that the ITU-coordinated WSIS+10 High-Level Event reaffirmed the importance of building confidence and security in the use of ICTs, as mentioned in relevant paragraphs of the WSIS+10 outcome documents (Geneva, 2014);

-b) the crucial importance of information and communication infrastructures and their applications to practically all forms of social and economic activity;
+e) the crucial importance of information and communication infrastructures and their applications to practically all forms of social and economic activity;

-c) the cybersecurity-related provisions of the Tunis Commitment and the Tunis Agenda for the Information Society and the outcome document of the UNGA high-level meeting on the overall review of the implementation of WSIS;
+f) the cybersecurity-related provisions of the Tunis Commitment and the Tunis Agenda for the Information Society and the outcome document of the UNGA high-level meeting on the overall review of the implementation of WSIS;

-d) that, with the application and development of ICTs, new threats from various sources have emerged, that have had an impact on confidence and security in the use of ICTs by all Member States, Sector Members and other stakeholders, including all users of ICTs, and on the preservation of peace and economic and social development of all Member States, and that threats to and vulnerabilities of infrastructures, networks and devices continue to give rise to ever-growing security challenges across national borders for all countries, in particular developing countries, while noting in this context the strengthening of ITU's role in building confidence and security in the use of ICTs and the need to further enhance international cooperation and capacity building and develop appropriate existing national, regional and international mechanisms (for example agreements, best practices, memoranda of understanding, etc.);
+g) that, with the application and development of ICTs, new threats from various sources have emerged, that have had an impact on confidence and security in the use of ICTs by all Member States, Sector Members and other stakeholders, including all users of ICTs, and on the preservation of peace and economic and social development of all Member States, and that threats to and vulnerabilities of infrastructures, networks and devices continue to give rise to ever-growing security challenges across national borders for all countries, in particular developing countries, while noting in this context the strengthening of ITU's role in building confidence and security in the use of ICTs and the need to further enhance international cooperation and capacity building and develop appropriate existing national, regional and international mechanisms (for example agreements, best practices, memoranda of understanding, etc.);

-e) that the ITU Secretary-General has been invited to support other global or regional cybersecurity projects, as appropriate, and all countries, particularly developing countries, have been invited to take part in their activities that are relevant to ITU;
+h) that the ITU Secretary-General has been invited to support other global or regional cybersecurity projects, as appropriate, and all countries, particularly developing countries, have been invited to take part in their activities that are relevant to ITU;

-f) the ITU Global Cybersecurity Agenda (GCA), which encourages international cooperation aimed at proposing strategies for solutions to enhance confidence and security in the use of telecommunications/ICTs;
+i) the ITU Global Cybersecurity Agenda (GCA), which encourages international cooperation aimed at proposing strategies for solutions to enhance confidence and security in the use of telecommunications/ICTs;

-g) that, in order to protect these infrastructures and address these challenges and threats, coordinated national, regional and international action is required for prevention, preparation, response and recovery from computer security incidents, on the part of government authorities, at the national (including the creation of national CIRTs) and sub-national levels, the private sector and citizens and users, in addition to international and regional cooperation and coordination, and that ITU has a lead role to play within its mandate and competencies in this field;
+j) that, in order to protect these infrastructures and address these challenges and threats, coordinated national, regional and international action is required for prevention, preparation, response and recovery from computer security incidents, on the part of government authorities, at the national (including the creation of national CIRTs) and sub-national levels, the private sector and citizens and users, in addition to international and regional cooperation and coordination, and that ITU has a lead role to play within its mandate and competencies in this field;